Estimated reading time: 20 minutes

 It has taken me some time to start seeing some cash flow, but I’m happy to say it’s finally here.

-Anyways, that’s our month.
+Anyway, that’s our month.
 I hope you had a significant budget month.

-See you at the beginning of November with our October budget update.
+We look forward to seeing you at the beginning of November with our October budget update.

 Mr.CBB